Scalable quantum eraser for superconducting integrated circuits: Results and discussion

 where the first term describes the initial transfer rate of information from QPU to the couplers, and the second term is the transfer rate from the QPU to the qubit $q_{0}$.
 As a first remark, consider the case in which $\phi = 2n\pi$, $n\in \Zmath$, where the coefficient of the second term becomes $\sqrt{2}g_{\mathrm{p}}$.
-This result suggests a super-radiant enhancement in the coupling between the qubits and the erasing head through the parasitic interaction.
-As a first conclusion, parasitic and collateral interactions may enhance the simultaneous resetting time of entangled states $\ket*{\psi_{\phi = 2n\pi}}$.
-This result explains why the simultaneous reset is faster than the single qubit case, as the information flows from the QPU to the couplers while populating the super-radiant state $\ket*{\psi_{\phi}}_{c_{1}c_{2}}$ for the couplers, as shown in Eq.~\eqref{Eq:H1psi}.
-This result also explain the collective enhancements of resetting Dicke states for an arbitrary number of qubits $N$~\cite{Collective_effects_qubit_reset}.
-In fact, we observe that such a super-radiant coupling enhancement proportional to the number of qubits $N$ may lead to an effective decreasing of the resetting time of our device.
+It shows that if the two-qubit state has a significative projection on the super-radiant state $\ket{\psi_{\phi = 2n\pi}}_{c_1 c_2} = (\ket{1,0}_{c_1 c_2} + \ket{0,1}_{c_1 c_2})/\sqrt{2}$, during the dissipative dynamics, it leads to an enhancement in the coupling between the qubits and the erasing head through the parasitic interaction.
+Thus, once the information flows from the QPU to the couplers while populating the super-radiant state $\ket{\psi_\phi}_{c_1 c_2} $ for the couplers, as shown in Eq.~\eqref{Eq:H1psi}, the working qubits will have a projection on their super-radiant state during a considerable part of the dynamic.
+This explains why the simultaneous reset is faster than the single qubit case (See~\ref{SubAppendix} for further details).
+Therefore, as a first conclusion, parasitic and collateral interactions may enhance the simultaneous resetting time of states with projections on entangled states $\ket{\psi_{\phi=2n\pi}}$.
+This result also explains the collective enhancements of resetting Dicke states for an arbitrary number of qubits $N$~\cite{Collective_effects_qubit_reset}.
+In fact, we observe that such a super-radiant coupling enhancement proportional to the number of qubits $N$ may lead to an effective decrease in the resetting time of our device.